clay-carey/medaka_zebrafish_regeneration/README.md

 You can easily explore the single-cell data using our [web-based application](https://clay-carey.shinyapps.io/shinyappmulti/)

+### Instructions for running shiny app locally

-We have hosted the application on shinyapps.io, but application usage may be restricted.
-You can run the app locally by downloading the files HERE.
+We have hosted the application on shinyapps.io, but application usage may be restricted because of hosting limitations.
+You can run the app locally by downloading the files [HERE](https://drive.google.com/file/d/1_ozLnMI0p6lKsDA3-HJK5Kk_g3bUTLNk/view?usp=sharing)

 ## Code
 R markdown code used to process data and generate all figures for the manuscript can be accessed in the [Final_code folder](https://github.com/clay-carey/medaka_zebrafish_regeneration/tree/master/Figure_code)